elastic/integrations/packages/carbon_black_cloud/docs/README.md

 The VMware Carbon Black Cloud integration collects and parses data from the Carbon Black Cloud REST APIs and AWS S3 bucket.

 ## Version 2.0.0+ Update Disclaimer
 Carbon Black Cloud `Alerts API (v6)` [will be deactivated on July 31, 2024](https://developer.carbonblack.com/reference/carbon-black-cloud/api-migration/#migration-summary).
 After this, the current alert data stream will become unusable.
 To enable a smooth transition we have introduced a new data stream named `alert_v7` based on the major `Alerts API (v7)` schema changes and `Data Forwarder 2.0` schema changes.
-This data stream has been tagged as `Beta` and has significant changes compared to the original data stream, please consult the official docs [Alerts v7](https://developer.carbonblack.com/reference/carbon-black-cloud/guides/api-migration/alerts-migration) and [Data Forwarder 2.0](https://developer.carbonblack.com/reference/carbon-black-cloud/data-forwarder/schema/latest/alert-2.0.0/) for further info.
-After July 31, 2024, the old alerts v6 data stream will be deprecated and removed and only this new data stream will exist.
+This data stream has significant changes compared to the original data stream and is only available for our new `CEL input` which is currently tagged as `[Beta]`.
+Please consult the official docs [Alerts v7](https://developer.carbonblack.com/reference/carbon-black-cloud/guides/api-migration/alerts-migration) and [Data Forwarder 2.0](https://developer.carbonblack.com/reference/carbon-black-cloud/data-forwarder/schema/latest/alert-2.0.0/) for further info.
+After July 31, 2024, the old alerts v6 data stream will be deprecated and removed from the HTTPJSON input and only the new `alert_v7` data stream will exist under the `CEL input`.

 ## Version 1.21+ Update Disclaimer
 Starting from version 1.21, if using multiple AWS data streams simultaneously configured to use AWS SQS, separate SQS queues should be configured per